-In \cite{BichonFranzGerhold2017, DasFranzKulaSkalski2018}, Bichon, Das, Franz, Gerhold, Kula and Skalski had already laid out a potential strategy for computing the second cohomology of any easy quantum group.
+In \cite{BichonFranzGerhold2017, DasFranzKulaSkalski2018}, Bichon, Das, Franz, Gerhold, Kula and Skalski had already laid out a potential strategy for computing the second cohomology of any easy quantum group (later refined in~\cite{DasFranzKulaSkalski2023} to address universal unitary quantum groups).
 This strategy is based on two key insights and goes as follows.
 They interpreted quantum group cohomology as Hochschild cohomology and chose the Hochschild complex as their resolution.
-Thus, they were faced with having to compute the quotient space of the $2$-cocycles by the $2$-coboundaries.
-By a very clever use of the universal property of the quantum groups in question they managed to solve the linear system of equations determining the space of $2$-coboundaries.
+Thus, they were faced with having to compute the quotient of the $2$-cocycles by the $2$-coboundaries.
+By a very clever use of the universal property of the quantum groups in question, they managed to solve the linear system of equations determining the space of $2$-coboundaries.
 This use of the universal property is the first key tool (see \cite[Lemma~5.4]{BichonFranzGerhold2017} and \cite[Lemma~4.1]{DasFranzKulaSkalski2018}).

-Understanding the $2$-cocycles then allowed them to define a \enquote{defect map}, an injective linear map from $2$-cohomology to a certain finite-dimensional vector space of matrices.
+Understanding the $2$-cocycles then allowed them to define a ``defect map'', an injective linear map from $2$-cohomology to a certain finite-dimensional vector space of matrices.
 Thus, at this point they only needed to determine the image of this defect map in order to compute the second cohomology.
 This is where their second key insight comes into play.
-Namely, although being interested only in the second\-/order cohomology, they incidentally also computed the first.
+Namely, although being interested only in the second-order cohomology, they incidentally also computed the first.
 That is because they wanted to make use of the multiplicative structure of the cohomology ring.
-They showed that, at least for the specific quantum groups they investigated, each $2$-cocycle was cohomologous to a cup product of two $1$-cocycles.
-Thus, rather than having to probe the potentially infinite-dimensional vector space of all $2$-cocycles as the domain of the defect map they could confine themselves to determining the image of the restriction to the cup products, a finite-dimensional space.
+They showed that, at least for the specific quantum groups they investigated, each $2$-cocycle was cohomologous to a linear combination of cup products of $1$-cocycles.
+Thus, rather than having to probe the potentially infinite-dimensional vector space of all $2$-cocycles as the domain of the defect map they could confine themselves to determining the image of the restriction to cup products, a finite-dimensional space.

 In short, when trying to compute the second cohomology of any easy quantum group it might be helpful, perhaps even necessary, to know the first cohomology.
 Hence, the main result of the present article might also constitute an intermediate step in computing the higher cohomologies of all easy quantum groups.